LLTC Library Capital Campaign

 Liberal Education - STEM (2009)

-Charles Dobson’s story is different from that of many Leech Lake Tribal College graduates.
-When Dolson came to college, he already had a solid job in law enforcement and was providing a good living for his family.
+Charles Dolson’s story is different from that of many Leech Lake Tribal College graduates.
+When Charles came to college, he already had a solid job in law enforcement and was providing a good living for his family.
 But Charles felt that he wasn’t making as big an impact on his community as he could, and wasn’t putting his skills and intelligence to their best use.

 After completing his degree at LLTC, Dolson went on to earn his Bachelor’s degree from Bemidji State University.
-His hard work and intellect then led to a full scholarship to the St. Thomas University School of Law, where he is in his final semester.
-Charles plans to bring his skills as an attorney back to the reservation to serve tribal communities.
+His hard work and intellect led to a full scholarship to the St. Thomas University School of Law, where he graduated Spring 2014.
+Charles just began a new position with the Red Lake Band of Chippewa as Executive Director.

 Indigenous Leadership (2010)